gocardless/legacy-api-docs/source/docs/01_api/12_support/03_contact_us.md

 ### Email
 Alternatively, please email us at [help@gocardless.com](mailto:help@gocardless.com).

-We can provide the **most effective** support via these two channels.
-Please do not call us with questions relating to your code.
+We can provide the **most effective** support via these two channels as they allow us to see your code.